ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ## Communication

 In light of the COVID-19 pandemic and national lockdown, our team was unable to meet in person to discuss the system design and implementation.
 We were also unable to sit down and write code together.
 Given these constraints, it was essential that we kept in regular contact with one another.
 We did this via two communication platforms.
 The first platform we used was Microsoft Teams, which we felt was an excellent platform for hosting meetings.
+Throughout the project we took detailed team meeting notes which can be found [here](https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/Team_Meetings.md).

 <div align="center">